Azure/acr-builder/docs/getsecret_akv.md

 acr-builder has added support to get secrets from azure keyvault using managed service identity (https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).
 It has a new command called **getsecret** that can fetch secret from different vault providers.
 Currently it supports secrets from Azure key vault.
 The below article describes how to use acb to retrieve a secret from Azure keyvault using Managed Identities.

-We will use the command group "akv" of getsecret to retrieve secret from Azure keyvault.
+We will use the command group `keyvault` of getsecret to retrieve secrets from Azure keyvault.

 ```
 USAGE:
-   acb getsecret akv [command options] [arguments...]
+   acb getsecret keyvault [command options] [arguments...]

 OPTIONS:
    --url value                 the azure keyvault secret URL